 For each week I have listed a set of "Recommended" readings.
-I do not expect you to read these for class discussion; rather, they are intended to serve as a resource for further investigation, either for your term paper or for comprehensive examination preparation.
+I do not expect you to read these for class discussion; rather, they are intended to serve as a resource for further investigation, for your literature review or term paper and for comprehensive examination preparation.
 I have also included at the end of the syllabus a set of topics (and readings) that we will not cover this term.